cas2247/LendingClubAnalysis/README.md

 Part III:

 Here we build several models that predict the returns of LC 36 month loans.
-We built several models and test model accuracy by comparing each model against one another.
-We also measure Root Mean Squared Error (RMSE), a statistical measure of accuracy, for each model.
+We test model accuracy by comparing each model against one another and by measuring Root Mean Squared Error (RMSE), a statistical measure of accuracy, for each model.

 Ultimately, the simple decision tree model with 5 levels proved to be the most accurate with an RMSE of 0.237.